Posts

 Image

 Saturday 27th Dec '25 and my BIRTHDAY!!!!!
 It's not everyday you celebrate your birthday at sea, well, for most people anyway.
 This happens to be the 2nd year in a row for me but this time it's the BIG one - 65!
 Whoop whoop.
 It has been a quite, chilled out day with not a lot of traffic to worry about and not a lot happening.
 In the late afternoon the guys put a nice dinner on.
-We had really nice steaks along with a rack of spare rib, also very nice, all washed down with a couple of beers.
-Super chef know as Alex cause I can't pronounce his Estonian name!
+We had really nice steaks along with a rack of spare rib.
+Super chef known as Alex cause I can't pronounce his Estonian name!
 Where the magic happens So the birthday came and went as it always does but it was a pretty good one considering I am at sea.
 T o cap off the special day we also crossed over the equator meaning we are now officially in the winter half of the world even though it is sunny and 35c!
-Lat/long showing us just crossed into the northern hemisphere At our current s...
+Lat/long showing us just crossed into the northern hemisphere At our current speed we would be arriving at the marina in Batam around...

 Day 19 Cairns-Singapore via Batam Island, Indo